 The cost is not the monthly subscription.
 The cost is the compounding inefficiency.
 Every hour your team spends on manual data entry instead of talking to clients.
 Every lead that falls through a gap in the workflow.
 Every decision made on incomplete or inaccurate data.
 Every new hire who takes three weeks to get up to speed because the system is unintuitive.

-We have walked into businesses doing $500K a year that were leaving $100K to $200K on the table in missed leads and operational drag.
+We've walked into businesses doing $500,000 a year that were leaving $100,000 to $200,000 on the table in missed leads and operational drag.
 The tools were technically in place.
 Nobody had ever properly configured them to do their jobs.

 Before you replace a system, ask whether the problem is the tool or the setup.
 Most of the time, the tool is fine.
 The configuration is broken.
 A proper rebuild is faster and cheaper than starting over, and it keeps the institutional knowledge you've built up in the platform.